GeeseFS

 [default]aws_access_key_id = <access_key>aws_secret_access_key = <secret_key>Specify:

-<access_key>- field value Access key from S3 key;<secret_key>- field value Secret key from the S3 key.
+<access_key>— the value of the Access key field from the S3 key;<secret_key>— the value of the Secret key field from the S3 key.

 -